-Quebec-Wolfe-Montcalm's skull-Toronto-We set of for the bush-Mud-roads-A rough ride-Our log-house-How it was built-Our barn-We get oxen and cows-Elephant and Buckeye-Unpacking our stores-What som of our neighbours brought when they came-Hot days-Bush costumes-Sun-strokes-My sisters have to turn salamanders-Our part of the house-work.
+Quebec. - Wolfe. - Montcalm's skull. - Toronto. - We set off for the bush. - Mud-roads. - A rough ride. - Our Log-house. - How it was built. - Our barn. - We get oxen and cows. - Elephant and Buckeye. - Unpacking our stores. - What some of our neighbors brought when they came. - Hot days. - Bush costumes. - Sun-strokes. - My sisters have to turn salamanders. - Our part of the house-work.

-Our landing at Quebec was only for a very shor time, till some freight was delivered, our vessel havin to go up to Montreal before we left it.
-But we ha stay enough to let us climb the narrow streets of this the oldest of Canadian cities, and to see some of it The view from different points was unspeak ably grand to us after being so long pent up in ship.
-Indeed, in itself, it is very fine.
-Cape Dia mond and the fortifications hanging high in the a -the great basin below, like a sheet of the pure silver, where a hundred sail of the line might ride safety-the village spires and the fields of ever shape, dotted with countless white cottages, the silv thread of the River St. Charles winding hither as thither among them, and, in the distance, shutting this varied loveliness, a range of lofty mountains, purple and blue by turns, standing out against the sky in every form of picturesque beauty, made altogether a glorious panorama.
+OUR landing at Quebec was only for a very short time, till some freight was delivered, our vessel having to go up to Montreal before we left But we had stay enough to let us climb the narrow streets of this, the oldest of Canadian cities, and to see some of its sights.
+The view from different points was unspeakably grand to us after being so long pent up in a ship.
+Indeed, in itself it is very fine.
+Cape Diamond and the fortifications hanging high in the air - the great basin below, like a sheet of the purest silver, where a hundred sail of the line might ride in safety - the village spires, and the fields of every shape dotted with countless white cottages, the silver thread of the River St. Charles winding hither and thither among them, and, in the distance, shutting in this varied loveliness, a range of lofty mountains, purple and blue by turns, standing out against the sky in every form of picturesque beauty, made altogether a glorious panorama.

 Of course, the great sight of sights to a Briton is the field of battle on the Plains of Abraham, where Wolfe, on the 13th September, 1759, won for us, at the price of his own life, the magnificent colonies of what is now British North America.
-Wolfe's body was taken to England for burial, and now lies in the vault below the parish church at Greenwich.
-That of Montcalm, the French general, who, also, was killed in the battle, was buried in the Ursuline Convent, where they showed us a ghastly relic of himhis fleshless, eyeless skull, kept now in a little glass case, as if it were a thing fit to be exhibited. was to me a horrible sight to look at the grinning death's head, and think that it was once the seat of the gallant spirit who died so nobly at his post.
-His virtues, which all honour, are his fitting memorial in every mind, and his appropriate monument is the tomb erected by his victorious enemies-not this parading him in the dishonour and humiliation of the grave.
+Wolfe's body was taken to England for burial, and now lies in the vault below the parish church at Green-That of Montcalm, the French general, who, also, was killed in the battle, was buried in the Ursuline Convent, where they showed us a ghastly relic of him - his fleshless, eyeless skull, kept now in a little glass case, as if it were a thing fit to be exhibited.
+It was to me a horrible sight to look at the grinning death's head, and think that it was once the seat of the gallant spirit who died so nobly at his post.
+His virtues, which all honor, are his fitting memorial in every mind, and his appropriate monument is the tomb erected by his victorious enemies - not this parading him in the dishonor and humiliation of the grave.
 It is the spirit of which we speak when we talk of a hero, and there is nothing in common with it and the poor mouldering skull that once contained it.

-Quebec is, as I have said, a beautiful place in sum -

-mer, but it must be bad enough in winter.
-The snow lies till well on in May, and it is so deep that in the country, everything but houses and trees and other high objects are covered.
-The whole landscap is one unbroken sheet of white, over which you may go in any direction without meeting or seeing the smallest obstacle.
-But people get used to anything and even the terrible cold is so met and resisted by double window-sashes, and fur caps, and gloves, and coats, that the inhabitants seem actually to enjoy it.
+Quebec is, as I have said, a beautiful place in summer, but it must be bad enough in winter.
+The snow lies till well on in May, and it is so deep that, in the country, every thing but houses and trees and other high objects are covered.
+The whole landscape is one unbroken sheet of white, over which you may go in any direction without meeting or seeing the smallest obstacle.
+But people get used to any thing; and even the terrible cold is so met and resisted by double windowsashes, and fur caps, and gloves, and coats, that the inhabitants seem actually to enjoy it.